remkolems/masimo-datacapture/README.md

 # masimo-datacapture
-This is a basic program to capture data from [Masimo Brand Pulse Oximeter](https://www.masimo.com/products/continuous/rad8/) and store the data in an [Influx database](https://www.influxdata.com/).
+This is a basic program to capture data from [Masimo Brand Pulse Oximeter](https://www.masimo.com/products/continuous/rad8/) and store the data in an [Influx database](https://www.influxdata.com/) for further extensive analysis.

+Home-assistant (smart home automation system) is used to display real-time data and interact with end-users/care-takers and other connected devices within a smart home environment.

 # Masimo Rad-8
 The Masimo Rad-8 needs to be set in ASCII mode 1.
 By default the device is set to ASCII mode 2 for the serial output.
 Hold down the Enter Button and the Down Button for 5 seconds to change the parameter.
 See [manual](https://github.com/remkolems/masimo-datacapture/blob/master/Masimo%20Rad-8/Masimo%20Rad-8%20Operator's%20Manual.pdf) page 4-14 (section 4 Setup menu level 3).